ceejbot/soulsy/docs/article-layouts-v2.md

 ## Building blocks

+We'll go in order from simplest to most complex.

 ### Points

 The layout uses a *point* to define a location on the screen and the size of something.
 (These are strictly speaking different things, but they're close enough that I got lazy and used it for both.)
 Points have a `x` and `y` coordinates and look like this in TOML: